 9. The Five Stairsteps, “Ooh Child” (3:11, 3:14, 1970): Near the end of the film.
 Ronan has landed on the Nova Empire’s home planet and is about to destroy all life on it using the Infinity Stone placed in his hammer (he carries a large battle hammer on the end of a long staff).
 Peter Quill and the Guardians have crash landed and this song is playing over the remnants of the stereo that was built in to Quill’s ship.
 Quill starts dancing to this song in front of Ronan, challenging him to a “dance off” as a distraction until Rocket Raccoon can destroy Ronan’s hammer with an improvised gun.
 The lyrics, “Ooh child things are going to get easier / ooh child things will get brighter” foreshadows Ronan’s defeat.

 Total time for Awesome Mix Vol. 1: 32:14 using the soundtrack versions of the songs.
 We may not have even used up the first side of either a 90 or a 120 minute tape using any versions of the songs.
 But since it’s a mixtape, the tape doesn’t have to be fully used.
-There may or may not be more music on it.
+There may or may not be more music on it as far as the movie is concerned, but of course as you see from the link above the Director’s mixtape had considerably more music on it.
 The mixtape starts, then, with the death of Peter’s mother and ends with the defeat of Peter’s enemy.

 Awesome Mix Vol. 2